How to fix the APFS drive fsroot tree invalid error on macOS Catalina/Mojave/High Sierra?

-In macOS Mojave or High Sierra, you may encounter the error message "fsroot tree is invalid" when checking APFS drives in Disk Utility.
+In macOS Catalina, Mojave, or High Sierra, you may encounter the error message "fsroot tree is invalid" when checking APFS drives in Disk Utility.
 This article will tell you what is fsroot tree, how to fix APFS fsroot tree is invalid error, and most importantly, how to recover data with Mac data recovery software, like iBoysoft Mac Data Recovery, if you have no backups.

 Just imagine that the structure of an APFS drive is like an upside-down tree, and the fsroot tree is the root directory which associates with the other directories.
-If the fsroot tree is invalid in macOS Mojave/High Sierra, or checking the fsroot tree stuck in First Aid, the operating system will be unable to access the data stored on that APFS drive.
+If the fsroot tree is invalid in macOS Catalina/Mojave/High Sierra, or checking the fsroot tree stuck in First Aid, the operating system will be unable to access the data stored on that APFS drive.
 That's why there're lots of users searching for solutions to fix the APFS drive fsroot tree invalid error on macOS Mojave/High Sierra, etc.

 What's worse, if the APFS drive is the startup drive and shows "fsroot tree is invalid" error, your Mac may stop working.